haka-security/haka/doc/developer/c/thread.rst

 .. c:function:: void *local_storage_get(local_storage_t *key)

-    Gets the value of the thread local storage.
+    Get the value of the thread local storage.

     :returns: The value associated with the current thread.

 .. c:function:: bool local_storage_set(local_storage_t *key, const void *value)

-    Sets the value of the thread local storage.
+    Set the value of the thread local storage.

     :returns: True on success.
 Use :c:func:`clear_error` to get details about the error.